bravoPan/2018_MCM-ICM/README.md

 site it could reach, program ends when start equals end.

 !["condition1"](src/method1_overall.png)
-> Condition1, it could arrive at the destination firstly T
+> Condition1, it could arrive at the destination firstly

-he path is AB, then place two chargers at start(A) and end site(B).
+The path is AB, then place two chargers at start(A) and end site(B).

 ![](src/fig/fig.012.jpeg)
 > Condition2, this condition aims at solving the cars can not arrive at the final destination firstly.